Fermi Liquid near a q=0 Charge Quantum Critical Point: Quasiparticle Vertex Function

 In a Fermi liquid far away from a QCP, this would represent a complex integral relation between $\Gamma_c(K_F,P)$ and $\Gamma_s (K_F,P)$, where $P$ is away from the Fermi surface.
 However, near a QCP, the dominant contribution to each integral comes from $P \approx P_F$ (more on this below).
 In this case, Eq. (\ref{eq:5}) requires $\Gamma_c(K_F,P_F)$ and $\Gamma_s(K_F,P_F)$ to be equal.
 This agrees with Eq. (\ref{eq:6}).

 The equivalence between spin and charge component of $\Gamma_{\alpha \beta, \gamma \delta}^{RPA}$ does not hold for a $q=0$ spin QCP (the one towards ferromagnetism).
-For the latter, spin and charge components of $\Gamma^{RPA} (K_F, P_F)$ differ by a factor of 3~\cite{chubukov2009ferromagnetic}.
-The equivalence is restored once one uses $V_{eff} (K_F - P_F)$ for the dressed interaction and adds Aslamazov-Larkin diagrams, Fig. \ref{aslamazov_larkin} (Refs. \cite{chubukov2014antiferromagnetic,chubukov2009ferromagnetic,*betouras2014}).
+In this case, spin and charge components of $\Gamma^{RPA} (K_F, P_F)$ differ by a factor of 3~\cite{chubukov2009ferromagnetic}.
+The equivalence is restored once one adds Aslamazov-Larkin diagrams, Fig. \ref{aslamazov_larkin} (Refs. \cite{chubukov2014antiferromagnetic,chubukov2009ferromagnetic,*betouras2014}).
 For our case of a charge QCP, the two Aslamazov-Larkin contributions to the vertex function cancel each other~\cite{maslov2010pomeranchuk}.
 Indeed, the contributions from the two diagrams in Fig. \ref{aslamazov_larkin} are

 For relevant $P$ on the Fermi surface we have

 One can then immediately verify that the contributions from the two diagrams are equal in magnitude but opposite in sign, i.e., the sum of the two contributions vanishes.
 For the spin case, where we have Pauli matrices at the vertices instead of Kronecker deltas, the two diagrams no longer have the same spin dependence, and the summation of the two yields a finite contribution.